COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ### Features Worked on this Milestone
-  * #1 Created and finalized the system design graph
+  * #1 Worked collaborative with other team members on making our <strong>DFD Graph</strong> for both level 0 and level 1
-  * #2 Worked on proposal doc and finalizing
+  * #2 Worked on team log for this week
-  * #3 Deciding on the development stack